Flying with a Dog in Australia: The Ultimate Guide

 Booking Pets to Fly with REX

-Cost of Flying Your Pet in Australia
+Cost of Flying Your Pet in the Hold in Australia

-Just as the cost of your own ticket varies depending on how much baggage your choose to purchase, the cost of flying a pet in Australia varies depending on the size or weight of your pet, or more accurately, the size of their crate or the combined weight of your pet and their crate.
-Additionally, if your pet is flying unaccompanied (you are not on the same flight), the rate is typically higher.
+Just as the cost of your own ticket varies depending on how much baggage you purchase, the cost of flying a pet in Australia varies depending on the size of your pet, or more accurately, the size of their crate or the combined weight of your pet and their crate.
+In recent years, since the pandemic, the cost to fly with pets within Australia has substantially increased.

-The fee is the same as the regular excess baggage charge, currently $5.50 per kilo according to their FAQ, with no charge to this rate in recent years.
-So, if you are flying a 5kg pet in a 5kg crate, the charge will be $55.00.
+With pets flying on REX as excess baggage, the price is based on the combined weight of your pet and their crate.
+The fee charged is the regular excess baggage charge, which has been $5.50 per kilo for years.
+So, if you are flying a small 5kg pet in a 5kg crate, the charge should be $55.00.
+Rates for pets flying as cargo with REX likely differ.

 Buying a Flight Crate For Your Dog